 Also the interface between the HLR and the rest of the network elements is sometimes a multivendor interface in practice.
-This happens mainly when a Mobile Virtual Operator has its own HLR for managing its subscribers and the underlying GSM Core is provided by another vendor.
-For a mobile network operator owning its network and trying to compete with a broad set of services it is however probably not advisable to procure the HLR from one vendor and the Core networks from another.
+This happens for example when a Mobile Virtual Operator has its own HLR for managing its subscribers and the underlying GSM Core is provided by another vendor (and owned by a different company).
+For a mobile network operator owning its network and trying to compete with a broad set of services it is, however, probably not advisable to procure the HLR from one vendor and the Core networks from another.
 This may lead to being able to support just an intersection of services that are supported by the different vendors rather than the union.
 So, the result may be the opposite of what the goal was.